MaxMa6150/ese5190-2022-lab2b-esp/lab/03_sequencer/README.md

 ```

 Then we try to use Python Serial to interact with C. **The .c and .py files are in the attachment.**

+Once the C code is run on RP2040 and Python is run on PC, on the console it will ask the user to either start recording the BOOT button pressing for 5 seconds, or replay the sequence in the speed chosen by the user.
+Python is in charge of literal input.

 The basic logic is:
 - ```qtpy = serial.Serial('COM5', 9600)``` to access PY2040 port